assuntad23/our-library/README.md

  - assunta_read : boolean (True if Assunta has read it)
  - lucian_read : boolean (True if Lucian has read it)

-(If you're cloning and re-creating for your own household, you'll probably want to change these names in models.py & a few other places)